-Here is a brief history of our church, plus links to other history-related posts on this website.
+Here is a brief history of our church, plus links to related posts.

 History of Slavery in Delaware.
 Diane Clarke Streett, a member of SsAM, is one of the authors of this six-page history.
 In 2010, she was sworn in as the second black woman to serve as a Delaware Superior Court judge.